Access to records under the Archives Act – Fact sheet 10

 Access to archival records

-Access to archival records is governed by the Archives Act 1983.
-Under the Act you have a right of access to Commonwealth government records that are in the open access period.
-Following amendments to the Act approved by Parliament in May 2010, the open access period for Commonwealth records as defined by the Act will begin after 20 years instead of the previous 30 years.
-The open access period for Cabinet notebooks will begin after 30 years, instead of 50 years.
+Access to archival records of the Commonwealth government is governed by the Archives Act 1983.
+Under the Act you have a right of access to most Commonwealth records in the open access period.
+Following amendments to the Act which were implemented on 1 January 2011, the open access period is transitioning from 30 years to 20 years over a period of 10 years.
+The open access period for Cabinet notebooks is also transitioning from 50 years to 30 years over the same period.
 The 99-year access rule for Census records remains unchanged.

 |Year Commonwealth record created||Year Cabinet notebook created||Open access period begins|